 In determining the base salaries it recommends to the non-employee members of the Board, the Compensation Committee considers recommendations by certain senior executives of the Company, except with respect to the Chief Executive Officer, for whom the Compensation Committee makes its determination without the input of Company employees.
 In so doing, it considers each executive's then-current base salary and evaluates the responsibilities held by each executive, current economic conditions, and his or her experience and performance.
 Additionally, Compensation Strategies, Inc. reviews base salaries and provides advice to the Compensation Committee.
 Positions are compared on the basis of job content and responsibility level to similar positions.
 The Compensation Committee recommends base salaries at levels it believes will attract and retain qualified executives.
 It believes that the base salaries as finally determined for each of the named executive officers were appropriate and competitive with salaries paid for similar positions by companies in the Peer Group referred to above and the Company's industries.
-Effective May 1, 2016, the Compensation Committee recommended base salary increases to Mr. McNamara, Mr. Williams, Mr. O'Toole, Mr. Lee and Mr. Tucker in respective percentages of 8.0%, 8.2%, 2.0%, 8.5% and 7.1%, respectively.
-The Compensation Committee recommended Mr. Westfall receive a base salary increase of 22.4% as of his June 16, 2016 promotion to Chief Executive Officer of Vitas.
+Effective May 1, 2018, the Compensation Committee recommended base salary increases to Mr. McNamara, Mr. Williams, Mr. Lee and Ms. Dallob in respective percentages of 6%, 6%, 8% and 6%, respectively.
+The Compensation Committee recommended Mr. Westfall receive a base salary increase of 6% effective June 1, 2018.

-Annual Incentive Compensation
+Annual Non Equity Incentive Compensation

-Amounts of annual incentive compensation are recommended by the Compensation Committee to the non-employee members of the Board.
-The Company's operating results as compared with historical results were the primary considerations in determining annual incentive compensation prior to 2013.
-Beginning in 2013, in response to stockholder input and feedback from institutional proxy advisory firms, the Compensation Committee adopted a target bonus program based on achieving goals related to Adjusted EPS and Return on Assets.
+Amounts of annual non equity incentive compensation are recommended by the Compensation Committee to the non-employee members of the Board.
+The Company's operating results as compared with historical results were previously the primary considerations in determining annual incentive compensation.
+For the past five years, in response to stockholder input and feedback from institutional proxy advisory firms, the Compensation Committee adopted a target bonus program based on achieving goals related to Adjusted EPS and Return on Assets.

-The Company provides its named executive officers, other officers, and other key management employees an opportunity to earn an annual incentive award based on the Company's, and its operating divisions, financial performance each year.
-Adjusted EPS targets and Return on Assets targets are used to determine incentive compensation for senior executives of the Company, including the CEO.
+The Company provides its named executive officers, other officers, and other key management employees an opportunity to earn an annual incentive award based on the Company's, and its operating divisions', financial performance each year.
+Adjusted EPS targets and Return on Assets targets are used to determine incentive compensation for senior executives of the Company, including the Chief Executive Officer.
 The Compensation Committee believes Adjusted EPS and Return on Assets are the most appropriate measurements of financial performance on an annual basis.
 They are among the most well-known measures of overall financial performance, widely used by both financial analysts and the investing public.
-The Compensation Committee believes using these measurements best aligns the interests of incentive plan participants with those of the Company's stockholders.
+The Compensation Committee believes using these measurements best aligns the interests of non equity incentive plan participants with those of the Company's stockholders.
+In March 2018, the Committee evaluated and revised the non equity compensation incentive target percentages to better align compensation with performance.

-The detailed calculation of annual incentive compensation based on 2016 performance versus targets for the named executive officers is shown in the following narrative and tables.
+The detailed calculation of annual incentive compensation based on 2018 performance versus targets for the named executive officers is shown in the following narrative and tables.

-The following table shows each named executive officer's target bonus percentage as a percentage of base salary.
+The following table shows each named executive officer's target non equity incentive compensation percentage as a percentage of base salary.

-Target Bonus Percentages of Base Salary
+Target Non Equity Incentive Compensation Percentages of Base Salary